Insurgency in Balochistan: Fifth conflict, 2004–present

 In early 2005, the rape of a female doctor (Shazia Khalid) at the Sui gas facility re-ignited another long running conflict.
 Her case and the unusual comment by then Pakistani President Pervez Musharraf about the controversy, stating on national television that the accused rapist, an officer identified only as Captain Hammad, was "not guilty", led to a violent uprising by the Bugti tribe, disrupting the supply of gas to much of the country for several weeks.
 In 2005, the Baluch political leaders Nawab Akbar Khan Bugti and Mir Balach Marri presented a 15-point agenda to the Pakistan government.
 Their stated demands included greater control of the province's resources and a moratorium on the construction of military bases.
-On 15 December 2005 the inspector general of the Frontier Corps, Major General Shujaat Zamir Dar, and his deputy Brigadier Salim Nawaz (the current IGFC) were wounded after shots were fired at their helicopter in Balochistan Province.
-The provincial interior secretary later said that, after visiting Kohlu, "both of them were wounded in the leg but both are in stable condition."
+On 15 December 2005 the inspector general of the Frontier Corps (FC), Major General Shujaat Zamir Dar, and his deputy Brigadier Salim Nawaz (the current IGFC) were wounded after shots were fired at their helicopter in Balochistan Province.
+The provincial interior secretary later said after visiting Kohlu that "both of them were wounded in the leg but both are in stable condition."

-However, a leaked 2006 cable from the Embassy of the United States, Islamabad noted that,"There seems to be little support in the province, beyond the Bugti tribe, for the current insurgency."
+However, a leaked 2006 diplomatic cable from the Embassy of the United States, Islamabad, noted that "[t]here seems to be little support in the province, beyond the Bugti tribe, for the current insurgency."

 In August 2006, Nawab Akbar Khan Bugti, 79 years old, was killed in fighting against the Pakistan Army, in which at least 60 Pakistani soldiers and 7 officers were also killed.
-Pakistan's government had charged him with responsibility for a series of deadly bomb blasts and a rocket attack on President Pervez Musharraf.
+Pakistan's government had charged him responsible for a series of deadly bomb blasts and a rocket attack on President Pervez Musharraf.